robotenique/snacker/deliverables/iteration-03.review.md

  * Planning: Again, Trello board was used with success, new tasks were created as issues came up and a large task was broken down into simpler tasks in trello, which made it clear what exactly needed to be implemented.
 The control flow of “tickets to do”, “in progress”, “testing”, and “done” was very useful and our team was good at updating the board regularly.
 The work was individually selected based on our specialties and preferred development roles.
 A majority of people were flexible between backend and frontend which meant tickets did not require a lot of overhead and members were able to complete bigger chunks of work.

  * Development: We met most of our weekly deadlines, however, once again we pushed some tasks that were supposed to be done by the week before to the last week.
 We had quite a few bugs which were only fixed a day before the deadline.
-By Nov 17th our first weekly progress meeting, only 2 members out of the 7 reported implementing anything significant.
+By Nov 17th our first weekly progress meeting, less than half of the memberes implemented anything significant.

 * Our GitHub workflow improved significantly - members were reviewing and testing pull requests and contributing with useful comments.
 When it comes to requests that were changing some significant features or their implementation, we were seeking more members of team to review the pull request, which was also quite successful.
 There was one time we had a major merge conflict, and the issuer of the pull request solved it by creating a new branch and redoing the feature based off the new master.